ambientimmersivelearning/ARdemos/index.md

     manager.on('tap', function (ev) { ... })
 ```

 The one downside is that dragging is still not a reliable action on mobile, so our team will have to avoid that from now on.
-Luckily, moving the marker itself is still a viable moving option.
 We are much happier with this implementation of interactivity.

   *  Webpage: [Hammer Gestures Example](./aframe/examples/hammertest.html)
   *  [Source Code](https://github.com/ambientimmersivelearning/ARdemos/blob/master/aframe/examples/hammertest.html)